portyu9/qa-automation-ui-cypress/README.md

 ## UI End‑to‑End Testing Framework – Cypress & Page Objects

 I built this repository to demonstrate how I approach browser‑based end‑to‑end testing using **Cypress**.
 The goal is to create a clean, maintainable framework that scales well as the application grows.
 To achieve that, I organize selectors and actions into **Page Object classes** and keep test logic separate from page structure.
-This approach helps reduce duplication and makes it clear what each test is exercising.
+This approach helps reduce duplication and makes it clear what each test is exercising with GitHub Actions CI.

 ### Why Cypress?